dodecastudio/craft-autosuggest/README.md

 <img src="src/icon.svg" width="128" height="128" />

 The Auto Complete field is a plain text field that will suggest existing values from other entries saved in the same section.
+This can be useful for ensuring consistency between entries, without the overhead of using something more full-featured such as tags or categories.

 ## Requirements